 Doshound aims to help you make informed financial decisions.
 Learn about payday loans, installment loans, and financial products in general.
 Learn about borrowing, fees, rates, and payments.
 Our articles can help you make informed financial decisions to protect yourself and save money.
 Get the facts so you can make a decision that's best for your situation.

-Payday lenders generally do not check credit and can deposit $1000 cash into a checking account over night.
+Most payday lenders don't check credit and can deposit $1000 cash into your account over night.
 Sounds great, right?
-So what's the catch?
+So what's not to like?

 It's better to wait and skip the loan.

-Payday loans are not cheap.
-Lenders generally charge a flat fee per $100.
-Fees can range from $15 to $45.
-So although it may sound cheap to get $100 now for $115 later this is not cheap.
-The actual APR for this loan is over 400%.
-This is crazy high compared to other loans like credit cards which are around 15.99%.
-Payday loans only make sense if you must have the money now.
+Payday loans are very expensive.
+Rates are usually based on a flat fee per $100 and can range from $15 to $45.
+So although it may sound cheap to get $100 now and pay $115 later this is not cheap.
+This is crazy high compared to other loans like credit cards where the equivalent payback on a two week loan would be $0.61.
+That's right $0.61 vs $15.00.
+Payday loans are expensive because they are super convenient and expensive to provide; they rarely make economic sense for a consumer.

 Payday loans are due in full on your next payday.